Stroke-Path Animation Explained

 Let's add the Rotate animator, Shift+R. Drag the playhead to 0.9 seconds and clockwise rotate another 180 degrees.
 Make sure you hold Shift before clicking.
 You can see in the input that we now have 1 turn, which means a complete rotation of 360 degrees:

 Let's preview the final animation using the preview option up here.
 That looks great.
-That is how you create a self-drawing animation for stroke paths.
+That is how you can animate the Stroke offset property of an SVG path element.
 SVGator makes it easy.
 I hope you enjoyed this video.
 Thank you for watching.

 Still got questions?
 Send us an email to email@example.com and we will get back to you as soon as we can.